Starting a Kidpower Center in Your Area

 In the United States and Canada, Centers will participate in our liability insurance coverage.
 This insurance covers liability only for accidents happening in classes to students.
 The costs of insurance may vary from year to year depending on our policy, but will be lower than what an individual could obtain separately for equivalent coverage.
 Outside the United States and Canada, Centers must have liability insurance coverage at a level appropriate for their country.

-Manuals, Teaching Kits, Safety Plan Comic Books, and Guides are copyrighted material and may not be reproduced by the Centers without a separate written agreement.
-These materials will be sold to the Center at a reduced cost.
+Publications such as Manuals, Teaching Kits, Comic Books, and Guides are Publications are ordered and purchased online by the Center.
+These publications are copyrighted material and may not be reproduced by the Center without a separate written agreement.

 Center Support Fee

 A Center Support Fee on all gross income (income before expenses) is paid by the Center to Kidpower Teenpower Fullpower International.
 This requirement includes income from all sources except the Center Organizer’s own personal donations to the program–any other donations, fees, grants, sale of products except those purchased directly through the Central Office, etc. The Center Support Fee helps to cover the costs of providing ongoing quality control; subsidized instructor training and conferences; ongoing program development; referrals; use of the programs names, content, and reputation; and ongoing coaching by experienced instructors.

 The Center Support Fee is $300 or 5% of all gross income (income before expenses) per year – whichever is greater.
 This amount will be adjusted annually for inflation.

 Included in the Center Support Fee is a review of two video recorded classes for an Instructor Candidate’s follow up training.
 An additional Video Review Fee of $100 per video recorded class will be charged if we are reviewing more than 2 classes per year and the Center is not paying more than the minimum Center Support Fee of $300.